 Creating a podcast website on Podcastpage

 At Podcastpage, we streamlined the entire process into a few quick steps.
-First off, let’s look at the price point – the (not so) basic plan includes just about everything a regular podcaster need, and starts at just $8 per month. (extra 20% off on yearly plans).
+First off, let’s look at the price point – the podcaster plan includes just about everything a regular podcaster need, and starts at just $12 per month (billed yearly).

 This is significantly cheaper when comparing to a WordPress website – you’ll probably need to pay this price for hosting alone, not including a theme ($50-$70 per year) and plugins (depending on the plugins, but could easily get to a total of $50-$100 a year).

 When you create your podcast website with Podcastpage, you get a fully functioning website in less than a minute!
 You don’t need to configure a server, manually upload plugins or themes, or set up complex importers.

 Simply create your site, add your podcast, choose a theme/design and you’re ready.